Assisted Living MADERA County, CA

 Assisted Living Cost in Madera County, CA

-MADERA county is ranked #13 out of 52 counties that we've reviewed in California for assisted living affordability.
-The average cost of an assisted living facility in MADERA county is $3,867 per month.
-The most affordable assisted living homes can cost as little as $2,240 per month, while the most luxury senior living communities can go up to $6,676 per month.
+MADERA county ranks #13 out of 52 counties that we've reviewed in California for assisted living affordability.
+The median cost of an assisted living facility in MADERA county is $3,867 per month.
+The most affordable assisted living homes can cost as little as $2,240 per month, while the most luxurious senior living communities can cost as much as $6,676 per month.
 MADERA county assisted living facilities are more affordable when priced against California statewide cost, which has an average aggregate cost of $4,274 per month and ranges from $2,496 to $7,303.
-Typically, MADERA county assisted living communities are $407 more affordable per month compared to the statewide average in California.
+Typically, MADERA county assisted living communities are $407 more affordable per month when compared to the statewide average in California.

 8 Assisted Living Facilities in Madera County, California